Asco (art collective)

 Asco was an East Los Angeles based Chicano artist collective, active from 1972 to 1987.
 Asco adopted its name as a collective in 1973, making a direct reference to the word's significance in Spanish ("asco"), which is disgust or repulsion.
 Asco's work throughout 1970s and 1980s responded specifically to socioeconomic and political problems surrounding the Chicano community in the United States, as well the Vietnam War.
-Harry Gamboa Jr., Glugio "Gronk" Nicandro, Willie Herrón and Patssi Valdez form the core members of the group.
+Harry Gamboa Jr., Glugio "Gronk" Nicandro, Willie F. Herrón III and Patssi Valdez form the core members of the group.

 Origins

-Political and Cultural Influences
+Political and cultural influences

 The term Asco functions as a means of contextualizing and responding to the effects of the Vietnam War.
 This era, which art historian Arthur C. Danto has described as an era of revulsion, compelled young people to seek a new vocabulary for opposition through the growing importance of media, the impact of public mobilization, and new modes drawn from Happenings and spontaneous "be-ins".
 Socio-economic and regional factors additionally gave rise to revulsion.
 The shifting landscape of East Los Angeles during the 70s was particularly influential in Asco's work.
 The construction of freeway interchanges and the retention of walls dividing formerly connected neighborhoods fostered a hostile environment.
 Asco as a group was part of what Raul Homero Villa deems the "expressway generation", a generation aware and affected by how public policies and urban planning could create conditions of disparity and stratification both economically and geographically.

 Last year at this time I was very active in the affairs of my community.
 I was deeply bothered and disgusted with the condition of my community and of the Mexican American people.
 I learned to distrust and dislike everything that was pro-establishment.—Harry Gamboa Jr., 1969.

 Mr. Gamboa has described the members as "self-imposed exiles" who felt the best methods of artistic freedom and solidarity with the Mexican-American cause was to reject the political structures and mainstream stereotypes of modern Mexican art culture.
 Asco's emphasis on street culture and media hoaxes illustrates the merging of performance art with activism and protest.
 Asco occupies a unique place in the cultural landscape of Los Angeles.
 It deviated from the heavy nationalism of the Chicano Muralism movement to instead occupy a balanced position between the mainstream and its counter-movement.

-Artistic Influences
+Artistic influences

 Some heavy influences of Asco art were Dada and Arte Povera.
 They used similar methods of recycling and appropriation to make something entirely different in meaning and form.